 1) Upload your company logo

 Your invoice should have your company logo.
-Most accounting and invoicing softwares like ProfitBooks provide this option.
+Most accounting and invoicing software like ProfitBooks provide this option.

 2) Enter your business information